For several years I've been fascinated by how the most recognizable image on the planet has been used and madeover.

 She has sold everything!
 Especially enjoy that she was used to sell a hearse (upper right) and bubble gum (just underneath the hearse).

 For the gum poster, users were to chew up different colored gums, composed of different flavors, and affix the umhhhhh... transformed candy to the billboard in a paint-by-number fashion.
 Hilarious and gross.

 MONA LISA and FOODSTUFFS

-She has been rendered with food as the painting medium.
+Mona has been rendered with foodstuffs as the painting medium.

 Here are just a FEW of the portraits made from objects.
-We've got people, buttons, an etch-a-sketch, computer folder icons, Legos, Post-it Notes and Rubics cubes.
-But other objects manipulated to create her likeness range from mowed grass to computer parts to electrical light strings adorning sheep!
+We've got people, buttons, an etch-a-sketch, computer folder icons, Legos, Post-it Notes and Rubrics Cubes.
+Then there are other objects manipulated to create her likeness.
+These range from mowed grass to computer parts to YouTube video with electrical light strings adorning sheep!

 MONA LISA by ARTISTS

 The famous and the infamous have re-created her likeness.
-Magritte is the first exmple, in the far left top corner.
+Magritte is the first example shown.
+(In the far left top corner).
 He reduced her smile to a crack on an orb.

-Raushenberg, Jasper Johns, Warhol, Keith Harring, a painting I found while traveling in New Zealand, a wrapped Christo, Matt Groeming.... so, so many more artists have made their own da Vinci.
+Rauschenberg, Jasper Johns, Warhol, Keith Harring, there is a painting I found while traveling in New Zealand, a wrapped Christo, Matt Groeming.... so, so many more artists have made their own da Vinci version.